Romadeoliveira3/Business-Mensages/backend/README.md

    docker compose run --rm backend alembic upgrade head
    ```

+   The application automatically runs `alembic upgrade head` on startup, so
+   locally you typically only need to generate new revisions.
+When the backend
+   container starts it will apply any pending migrations before serving
+   requests.

 ## Development notes

 - Dependencies are managed with Poetry inside the container.
 If you need to